You’ll love this recipe if you like this Mac and Cheese with Cream Cheese and Tuna Macaroni Salad.

 Can I make this ahead of time?

-It’s best fresh, but you can make it a few hours ahead and reheat with a splash of broth or cream to loosen the sauce.
+This dish is best served fresh since the pasta continues to absorb the sauce as it sits.
+You can make it a few hours ahead and reheat gently on the stove over low heat with a splash of broth or cream to loosen the sauce back up.

 How long do leftovers last?